Wednesday, November 23, 2016

 If anyone asks, I'll tell the assembled guests that sitting on a rock of one's own is the ultimate expression of the gila's ascendency, involving qualities suggested by human terms like, "success," "enlightenment," "self-realization," etc. I'll try to keep in mind that it would be rude and cruel to overly tout our safe-space rocks, since humans generally are bereft of them.
 You have been scouring and tearing the earth apart for millennia in search of rocks, since you lost your safe space in the forest, when you were animals.
 The Thanksgiving dinner itself is now your rock, your safe space, which is why adults, who better understand the human world, always announce their thankfulness for family, while the primitive youngsters talk about presents and money spent.

-You have a character from your inventive Dr. Seuss named "the Grinch," who befouls one of your major religious observances- that commemorating the birth of your creator god's son (who is later tortured to death, a baffling twist from a gila's perspective).
+You have a character from your inventive Dr. Seuss named "the Grinch" (whose heart is "two sizes too small"), who seeks to befoul one of your major religious observances, that commemorating the birth of your creator god's son (the Grinch is ultimately converted by the holiday's joyfull spirit).
 Must I be your Grinch for Thanksgiving?
 I don't relish the role.
 I want to be an honest cross-species ambassador, delivering assistance and goodwill.
 I really do.
-But, well, honesty is not easy.
-Especially now.
+But honestly, it's not easy.

 I hope our gracious hosts on Thursday will permit me to raise a glass (figuratively) to toast the future of humanity, when it will rise from its current troubled and confused state to take its place on rocks of wisdom scattered through the cosmos, now vacant and awaiting new arrivals.